The secure communications device for the Trump Era: a manual typewriter with spare ribbons and a package of carbon paper.

 Technical Writer at Bayard Systems in Hayward – 1988-92.
 I followed my former boss at Qantel to this startup, where i was sole proprietor of all the user manuals for the company, which offered a complete suite of manufacturing and financial applications.

 Senior Technical Writer at Oracle Corporation – 1992-1998.
 Bayard flapped its wings vigorously but was never able to achieve cruising altitude, and as it was crashing, the principals networked to find jobs for all of us who’d worked for them.
 Thanks to that, i ended up at Oracle.
 Oracle was a difficult place to work, only made bearable by my prince of a boss, Rick Copeland, but they liked me and i ended up making more money there than ever before.
 Better yet, i made some friends there who have stuck with me over the years since.
-Thanks, Rick, Nancy, Kurt, Susan, and Sharon.
+Thanks, Rick, Nancy, Kurt, Sharon, and both Susans.

 And then, alas, my HIV infection progressed to the point that i had to go on medications.
 Luckily, by December of 1996, the first effective medicine became available.
 Unfortunately, it had hideous side effects, most particularly it scrambled the brains of its users even as it was saving their lives, and i went from being competent to being less and less able to perform my job.
 So at that point i quit working.
 Several years later, a second generation of the protease inhibitors more gentle to the brain was developed, and i was able to recover much of the brain function that i’d lost.
 Thus, this website.